'WILL MAKE READERS LONG FOR LAZY DAYS IN RURAL FRANCE' Irish Independent

 A missing art student.
 An international investigation.
-A secret that will shatter the village of St Denis.
+A secret that will shatter Bruno's charming village of St Denis.

 As Claudia's White House connections get the US Embassy and the FBI involved, Bruno traces the people and events that led to her fatal accident - or was it murder?